hummingbird-project/postgres-migrations/README.md

 ## Documentation

-Reference documentation and guides for HummingbirdPostgres can be found [here](https://docs.hummingbird.codes/2.0/documentation/hummingbirdpostgres).
+Reference documentation and guides for PostgresMigrations can be found [here](https://docs.hummingbird.codes/2.0/documentation/postgresmigrations).